JohanGregersen/FeatureFlagSolution/README.md

 ## Justification for choice
 I have chosen to make the Feature Toggle project as it the only one I have 0 experience with.
 I chose that because I saw it as a possibility to learn something while also demonstrating one of my greater attributes (according to myself) which is the ability to learn quickly and adapt.
 Ill gladly talk about the other cases at the interview if necessary.

 I chose to work with C# and the microsoft stack as it is where I have to most experience, I did not want to write in a language I was uncomfortable with when creating a case-study like this.
 Especially considering my choice of project.
+I've focused solely on the Backend/devops side of the program as that was the most appealing side, and what I have by far the most experience with.